Study Program for Research Candidates

 Nomination of home library for research and wider library borrowing rights

 Each research degree candidate will be asked to nominate as a home library one of the College libraries, typically but not necessarily the library of the Institution in which the supervisor is based.
 This enables the College, in consultation with the supervisor and candidate, to build up research resources in the topic area of the candidate using a Research Degree Library Resources Grant to the library from the Sydney College of Divinity.
 The grant is made to the nominated library each semester in which the candidate is enrolled.
-The Application for Borrowing Status enables the student to go to the chosen SCD member institute library and set up bowing rights.
+The Application for Borrowing Status enables the student to go to the chosen SCD member institute library and set up borrowing rights.

 Sydney College of Divinity has established an agreement with Macquarie University for borrowing rights of its research candidates.
-Should candidates would like to avail themselves of this provision, they should contact the Research Director for the procedure.
+If candidates would like to avail themselves of this provision, they should contact the Research Director for the procedure.

 Finalising thesis for examination

 Candidates should make themselves aware from the outset of their candidature regarding the SCD Research Degrees Regulations on the preparation of the thesis for submission for examination, noting (a) the specific guidelines for the submission of the thesis, (b) bibliography and referencing, (c) the candidate’s submission of the Intention to Submit Form to the Research Director.
 Furthermore, they should also familiarise themselves in the same document regarding the examination process, the criteria for assessment, and the presentation and binding of the thesis following examination.